-At Gorman Malarcik Pierce, our experienced lawyers will help guide you through the process so that nothing is overlooked, your paperwork is completed properly, and you can move forward, knowing all of the issues have been resolved.
+At Malarcik Pierce Munyer Will, our experienced lawyers will help guide you through the process so that nothing is overlooked, your paperwork is completed properly, and you can move forward, knowing all of the issues have been resolved.

 In Ohio, there are three ways to end a marriage: annulment, dissolution and divorce.

 Annulments are very rare.
 They are appropriate only when the marriage was not valid from the very beginning, for example if one spouse was already married to someone else.

 Dissolution of Marriage is an “uncontested” or “no-fault” process to end a marriage.
 It is more streamlined than Divorce, and usually quicker and less expensive.
 Both spouses reach an agreement and then file it with the court, jointly.
 The court will schedule a hearing in about six weeks to verify that you are still in agreement.
 If you are, then the marriage will be dissolved.
 Learn more about Dissolution

 If you have children, there will be additional steps in the process.
 Learn more about Dissolution with Children

 Divorce is the process used when you and your spouse are not able to reach an agreement.
 Divorce cases are similar to other civil cases.
 Often there will be temporary orders for child and spousal support while the case is pending.
 The court sets a schedule for the exchange of financial information and there are regular meetings at court to check on the progress.
 Learn more about Divorce

 Most Divorce cases settle before trial, based on the negotiations between the spouses and their lawyers.
 If they do not, then the lawyers will present evidence to the court and a judge will decide each issue.
 Learn more about Divorce with Children